PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Method: Deep Fusion with Path Consistency Regularization

 \paragraph{Path-consistent regularization} Our path-consistent regularization is simply defined as minimizing the distance between the lifted features $y_{2D}$ and the 3D features $y_{3D}$ such that $x_{t+1}\sim y_{t+1}$ as follows,

 where ${\emph loss(\cdot)}$ denotes the loss function.

+Note that our consistency loss only depends on the same input $x_t$.
+The information from both paths is dense.
+Furthermore, a simple loss function like negative cosine similarity or $\ell_1$ distance works well because the features come from the same camera feature space.

-An alternative implementation of the consistency regularization is to minimize ${\emph loss}(P_{t+1} \circ f_{t+1} \circ x_t, ~F_{t+1} \circ y_t)$.
-However, in practice, the 3D voxel feature $y_t$ is often much sparser compared to the 2D feature $x_t$.
-This loss is only defined where $y_t$ has values.
-Meanwhile, $F_{t+1}\circ y_t$ represents geometry-based features and $P_{t+1} \circ x_{t+1}$ represents color-based features, it is non-trivial to design an appropriate loss function to measure the distance before these two.
-While our consistency loss only depends on the same input $x_t$, the information from both paths is dense.
-Meanwhile, a simple loss function like negative cosine similarity or $\ell_1$ distance is sufficient since features are originated from the same color feature space.
+An alternative implementation of the consistency regularization is to minimize the difference between features extracted from camera data and Lidar data, that is minimizing ${\emph loss}(P_{t+1} \circ f_{t+1} \circ x_t, ~F_{t+1} \circ y_t)$.
+However, in practice, the 3D voxel feature $y_t$ is often much sparser in comparison to the 2D feature $x_t$.
+This loss function is only applicable in region where $y_t$ has values.
+Meanwhile, $F_{t+1}\circ y_t$ represents geometry-based features while $P_{t+1} \circ x_{t+1}$ represents color-based features.
+Consequently, designing a suitable loss function to measure the distance between these two is a complex task.

-\paragraph{Path consistency for multi-stage networks} In a case of mutli-stage feature fusion wherein features are fused at both shallow and layers.
-Assume there are in total $n$ stages, we apply the path consistency defined in Eqn.~\ref{eq:pathloss} for all stages, that is,
+\paragraph{Path consistency for multi-stage networks} In the case of mutli-stage feature fusion, where features are fused at both shallow and layers.
+Assume a case with a total of $n$ stages.
+We apply the path consistency as defined in Eqn.~\ref{eq:pathloss} to all these stages, that is,